 The primary cause of the pollution, flooding, and erosion problems is the quantity of impervious surfaces draining directly to local waterways.
 New Jersey is one of the most developed states in the country.
-Currently, the state has the highest percent of impervious cover in the country at 12.1% of its total area (Nowak & Greenfield, 2012).
+New Jersey has the highest percentage of impervious cover in the country at 12.1% of its total area as reported by Nowak and Greenfield (2012).
 Many of these impervious surfaces are directly connected to local waterways (i.e., every drop of rain that lands on these impervious surfaces ends up in a local river, lake, or bay without any chance of being treated or soaking into the ground).

-The literature suggests a link between impervious cover and stream ecosystem impairment (Schueler, 1994; Arnold and Gibbons, 1996; May et al., 1997).
-Impervious cover may be linked to the quality of lakes, reservoirs, estuaries, and aquifers (Caraco et al., 1998), and the amount of impervious cover in a watershed can be used to project the current and future quality of streams.
-Based on the scientific literature, Caraco et al. (1998) classified urbanizing streams into the following three categories: sensitive streams, impacted streams, and non-supporting streams.
-Schueler (1994, 2004) developed an impervious cover model that classified "sensitive streams" as typically having a watershed impervious surface cover from 0-10%.
-"Impacted streams" have a watershed impervious cover ranging from 11-25% and typically show clear signs of degradation from urbanization.
-"Non-supporting streams" have a watershed impervious cover of greater than 25%; at this high level of impervious cover, streams are simply conduits for stormwater flow and no longer support a diverse stream community.
-Schueler et al. (2009) reformulated the impervious cover model based upon new research that had been conducted.
-This new analysis determined that stream degradation was first detected at 2 to 15% impervious cover.
+According to Schueler (1994), Arnold and Gibbons (1996), and May et al. (1997), there is a significant link between impervious cover and stream ecosystem impairment.
+Impervious cover is directly linked to the quality of lakes, reservoirs, estuaries, and aquifers (Caraco et al., 1998), and the amount of impervious cover in a watershed can be used to project the current and future quality of streams.

+Urbanizing streams can be classified into three categories (Schueler, 1994 and 2004): Sensitive - Sensitive streams typically have a watershed impervious surface cover from 0-10%, Impacted - Impacted streams have a watershed impervious cover ranging from 11-25% and typically show clear signs of degradation from urbanization, Non-supporting - Non-supporting streams have a watershed impervious cover of greater than 25%; at this high level of impervious cover, streams are simply conduits for stormwater flow and no longer support a diverse stream community.

+Schueler et al. (2009) reformulated the impervious cover model, and this new analysis determined that stream degradation was first detected between 2% to 15% impervious cover.
 The updated impervious cover model recognizes the wide variability of stream degradation at impervious cover below 10%.
 The updated model also moves away from having a fixed line between stream quality classifications.
 For example, 5 to 10% impervious cover is included for the transition from sensitive to impacted, 20 to 25% impervious cover for the transition from impacted to non-supporting, and 60 to 70% impervious cover for the transition from non-supporting to urban drainage.